damien-meere/full_stack_milestone/README.md

 </details>

 ### Product Detail
-The **Product Detail** page allows the user to focus on a specific chosen product, and view additional detail before commiting to the purchase.
-As with the previously detailed pages, the navigation elements are again consistant.
+The **Product Detail** page allows the user to focus on a specific chosen product and view additional detail before committing  to the purchase.
+As with the previously detailed pages, the navigation elements are again consistent.
 The customer can again see the name, category, image and product rating.
 However, they are also now presented with a much more detailed description of thee product in question.
 They are also able to access two very useful pieces of information - The Inventory level and the Product Reviews.
 The Rating score, and where this calculated, is detailed in the upcoming
 [Product](#product) section.
 The [Product Review](#product-review) model itself is detailed in the Database section, and the creation of the reviews themselves is discussed in the [Product Review](#product-review) section.